Introductory activities

 Developing a coherent, conclusive statement of understanding regarding the text and its themes

-Once students have had the opportunity to review the different learning activities completed within this unit, they should write a one-paragraph reflection on what studying Jasper Jones has meant to them.
-This reflection exercise could be turned into a timed writing activity, followed up with peer feedback.
+Once students have had the opportunity to review the learning activities from this unit, they should write a one-paragraph reflection on what studying Jasper Jones has meant to them.
+This exercise could be turned into a timed writing activity, followed by peer feedback.

-Additionally, using the free online tool Kahoot, students can synthesise their understanding of the novel and its ideas by creating an online quiz for the rest of the class.
-So as not to double up on content, different students could focus on different textual concepts within the novel (theme, character, setting, point of view, genre).
+Additionally, using a free online tool like Kahoot, students can synthesise their understanding of the novel by creating an online quiz for the rest of the class.
+You could have different students focus on different textual concepts (e.g. theme, character, setting, point of view, genre) so as not to double up on content.

-Now the unit is drawing to a close, discuss with students the significance of the title, exploring the notion that Eliza Wishart and Charlie Bucktin are just as important to the plot and messaging of the novel as Jasper Jones.
-Have students develop a coherent, conclusive statement of understanding as to why the novel is named Jasper Jones.
-Students are to compose their statements, using high modality language, and then share these with the class, either orally or in groups.
+Now that the unit is drawing to a close, discuss the significance of the novel’s title, exploring the notion that Eliza and Charlie are just as important to the plot and messaging as Jasper.
+Have students develop a coherent, conclusive statement of understanding as to why the novel is titled Jasper Jones.
+They should compose their statements using high modality language and then share them with the class (or in small groups).

 Reflecting on one’s own processes of responding to and creating texts

-• As this is a text that relates to coming-of-age, students can reflect to what extent they feel that they, too, have come of age with this text.
-They can reflect on their own journey as readers, how they have grown and moved from innocence to the ‘known’ and ‘aware’ as a result of reading and studying Jasper Jones.
+As Jasper Jones tells a coming-of-age story, students can reflect on whether they feel that they too have come of age with this text.
+They can reflect on their own journey as readers, and how they have grown and moved from innocence to awareness as a result of reading and studying Jasper Jones.
 Like Charlie, what do they see differently as a result of engaging with this text?
-How has this further shaped their thinking and reflection?
-In their reflection, students can consider Charlie’s relationships with his parents and how these relationship dynamics contribute to the bildungsroman impact.
-Students might like to consider their own parental/caregiver relationships in this way, too.
+How has this further shaped their thinking?
+In their reflection, students can consider Charlie’s relationship with his parents and how these relationship dynamics contribute to the bildungsroman impact.
+They might like to consider their own parental/caregiver relationships in this way, too.

-• Writing comical characters: students are to consider the impact of Jeffrey Lu as a character in Jasper Jones.
-Not only does he begrudgingly win over the respect of Corrigan with his cricket skills, but his lighthearted friendship with Charlie intentionally breaks up pockets of tension in the novel.
-Out of all the sports, why is it cricket that Silvey has chosen as the sport in which Jeffrey can triumph?
-Students could identify any other aspects of the text in which they smiled/laughed in relation to character behaviour.
-Have them reflect upon and share these moments in the text.
-Perhaps students could compose short texts in which humour/comic relief is the aim.
-These should be character-based but could also be in any setting.
-Following this time of composition, have students reflect on how easy or challenging they found the task, and what was the desired impact for the readers of their pieces?
-Students might like to share some of their writing with the class, with the class undertaking a ‘try not to laugh’ challenge.
+Finally, students should consider the impact of Jeffrey Lu as a character in Jasper Jones.
+Not only does he win the respect of Corrigan with his cricketing skills, but his light-hearted friendship with Charlie breaks up pockets of tension in the novel.
+Of all the sports Silvey could have chosen, why is cricket the one in which Jeffrey triumphs?
+Students could identify other moments from the text that made them smile or laugh in response to character behaviour.
+Have them reflect on and share these moments.
+As an optional task, students could compose short texts incorporating humour or comic relief.
+These should be character-based but can reflect any setting.
+Afterwards, have students reflect on how easy or challenging they found the task, and what the desired impact on the reader was.
+They might even like to share some of their writing, with the class undertaking a ‘try not to laugh’ challenge!

 Rich assessment task (responding and creating)

-Discuss with students the nature of podcasts as a way of capturing intimate and thoughtful conversations with a much wider audience in mind.
-Reflect on the growing popularity of podcasts on a whole variety of topics in Australia and the world over the last decade.
-Explore The Garret Podcast, with writers on writing (as well as the Reading Australia features and resources).
+Discuss the way in which podcasts capture intimate and thoughtful conversations with a much wider audience in mind.
+Reflect on the growing popularity of podcasts on a variety of topics.
+The Garret Podcast, for which Reading Australia has multiple resources, is a good example.

-Arrange for students to listen to some of these podcasts which feature the film, stage and text versions of Jasper Jones.
-They could do this individually or in small groups, noting the nature and style of the conversations, as well as the structure and content:
+Arrange for students to listen to some podcasts about Jasper Jones.
+They could do this individually or in small groups, noting the nature and style of the conversations, as well as the structure and content.
+Suggestions include:

-Students should seek to record a podcast exploring the central concepts in Jasper Jones.
-The style and format of the recording can be decided by the student.
-Some suggested contexts might include:
+Students should seek to record their own podcast exploring the central concepts in Jasper Jones.
+The style and format can be decided by the student.
+Some suggested contexts include:

-• Allen & Unwin, the publishers, discussing coming-of-age features in the text
+• The publisher, Allen & Unwin, discussing coming-of-age features in the text

-• Silvey and Perkins on adapting the novel for the film
+• Silvey on adapting the novel for the film

 • characters discussing their personal journeys in the novel